The Bankrate promise

 What about bankruptcy?

-Although bankruptcy can provide some much-needed debt relief by wiping away your debt and allowing you to start fresh, it comes with long-lasting consequences that can drag down your credit score for up to 10 years.
+Although bankruptcy can provide some much-needed debt forgiveness, it comes with long lasting consequences that can drag down your credit score for up to 10 years.

 Filing for bankruptcy could hinder your ability to secure affordable credit products in the future, as many lenders will see you as a higher risk.
 As such, bankruptcy should only be pursued as a last resort.